VetScan Canine Anaplasma Antibody Test KitThis page contains information on VetScan Canine Anaplasma Antibody Test Kit for veterinary use.

 ● Serum or plasma, either fresh or previously frozen, or stored at 2° to 8°C (35° to 46°F), may be used in this test.

 ● Serum or plasma may be stored for use up to 7 days 2° to 8°C (35° to 46°F).
 For longer storage, sample should be frozen at -20°C (-4°F) or colder.

 ● Previously frozen or older serum or plasma samples must be centrifuged at > 1600g to remove any particulate material before use.

 ● Excessive hemolysis may obscure the results.

-● EDTA, heparin, or ACID in plasma will not affect the results.
+● EDTA, heparin, or ACD in plasma will not affect the results.

 Precautions And Warnings